Ravjot03/Applied-Finance-with-Python/README.md

 ## Contents
   - ### Theoretical Concepts:
     * [Intro to Python for Finance](https://github.com/Ravjot03/Intro-to-Python-for-Finance):
-    In this jupyter notebook, I have built visualizations from Stocks dataset.
+    In this jupyter notebook, I have built some basic visualizations from Stocks data of 2 Companies.
-    I have used Matplotlib package for creating line plots, scatter plots and histograms.
+    I have used Matplotlib package for creating line plots, and histograms.
     * [Python Datetime() function for Finance](https://github.com/Ravjot03/Python-Datetime-function-for-Finance):
     In this jupyter notebook, I have explained Python Datetime() function.
     How to create and manipulate Python datetime objects to help identify key financial events.